idris-umaru/todo-task-card/README.md

 ## Design decisions

-- Kept the component single-card focused rather than turning it into a full task list.
+- Kept the component single card focused rather than turning it into a full task list.
 - Used semantic HTML and accessible form controls to improve clarity and screen reader support.
 - Used an inline form for edit mode to provide a cleaner user experience than prompt dialogs.
 - Kept visual styling polished with soft gradients, badges, and state-based color accents.